AVIK-B/fir-stockpro/README.md

-# Firebase Studio
+# Stockpro Analytics

-This is a NextJS starter in Firebase Studio.
+This is a concept project which uses complex mathematical variations to predict future valuations of companies and funds.

 To get started, take a look at src/app/page.tsx.